- 1 1/2 cups almond flour or cashew meal

 - avocado oil

 Bake in a 325 degree oven for 15 minutes.
-Turn the oven off and with the door closed let them dry out for 15 – 20 minutes until lightly browned.
-Keep anele on them so they don’t get too dark.
+Turn the oven off and with the door closed let them dry out for 5 to 13 minutes until lightly browned.
+Keep an eye on them so they don’t get too dark.
 If using cashew meal, they can be a little dark.
 The almond flour crackers are nicer with just a little browning.
-You can remove the outer crackers breaking them off where the scores were made and return the rest to the oven if they are getting too brown.
-The crackers should be crisp.

 Store in an air tight container.